-In order to ensure that loan and investment proposals do not cause or contribute to adverse human rights impacts, all proposals are vetted through an internal screening process which considers not only economic aspects but also ESG factors including human rights.
+In order to ensure that loan and investment proposals do not cause or contribute to adverse human rights impacts, they are vetted through an internal screening process which considers not only economic aspects but also ESG factors including human rights.
+In particular, for proposals to be deliberated by committees such as the Board of Directors and the Executive Committee, by having the General Manager of the Corporate Sustainability Department participate as a member of the Investment Committee, MC has put in place a screening system that reflects potential environmental and social impacts in decision-making.
 MC screens for ESG risks taking into account various human rights standards including the International Finance Corporation (IFC) guidelines and the Guidelines for Confirmation of Environmental and Social Considerations published by the Japan Bank for International Cooperation (JBIC).
+Besides screening new investment and exit proposals, MC also strives to make improvements to existing business investments by monitoring their management practices.